ibll/uttt/README.md

 - Clone the repo and navigate to its directory
 - Run `npm install`
 - Run `npm start`
-- Open `http://localhost:3000` in your browser
+- Open `http://localhost` in your browser
-- To play with another device on the same network, find the local IP of the machine running the server and connect to it on port 3000.
-(It should look something like `http://XXX.XXX.XXX.XXX:3000` in your browser)
+- To play with another device on the same network, find the local IP of the machine running the server and connect to
+- it.
+(It should look something like `http://XXX.XXX.XXX.XXX/` in your browser)

 # How to Play